OnroerendErfgoed/skosprovider_heritagedata/docs/source/general.rst

 The expand methods return the id's of all the concepts that are narrower concepts of a certain concept or collection.

-See the :meth:`skosprovider_getty.providers.GettyProvider.expand` method for a detailed description of how this works.
+See the :meth:`skosprovider_heritagedata.providers.HeritagedataProvider.expand` method for a detailed description of how this works.

 .. literalinclude:: ../../examples/expand.py